MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-admin-guide-customizations.md

 ## Migrate labels from Secure Islands and other labeling solutions

 This configuration uses an [advanced client setting](#how-to-configure-advanced-client-configuration-settings-in-the-portal) that you must configure in the Azure portal.
-This setting is in preview and might change.

 This configuration is currently not compatible with the new default behavior that protects PDF files by using the ISO standard for PDF encryption.
 In this scenario, .ppdf files cannot be opened by File Explorer, PowerShell, or the scanner.
 To resolve this, use the advanced client setting to [don't use the ISO standard for PDF encryption](client-admin-guide-customizations.md#dont-protect-pdf-files-by-using-the-iso-standard-for-pdf-encryption).